galantejulian/App_Movies_DH/README.md

 ![Screenshot](peliculasApi.png)
 ![Screenshot](peliculasAPI3.png)

-App realizada a modo de práctica en el curso Full Stack Developer de Digital House.
+App made as a practice in the Full Stack Developer course of Digital House.

-La App consume datos a travéz de una Api interna y otra externa.
-La película será buscada primero en la base de datos interna y en caso de no ser encontrada la consumirá a través de una api externa.

-Agregué ademas un CRUD y un registro/login con sus respectivos middlewares.
-Permite tambien, ordenarlas por fecha de estreno.
+The App consumes data through an internal and an external API.
+The movie will be searched first in the internal database and if it is not found, it will be consumed through an external api.

+I also added a CRUD and a registration/login with their respective middlewares.
+It also allows you to sort them by release date.

-tecnologías usadas: html, css, javascript, express, node.js, sequelize, ejs.
+🤜Technologies used: html, css, javascript, express, node.js, sequelize, ejs. 🤛